Tag: chosen

 3) Pain (emotional and physical) and sacrifice (material and otherwise) are often part of a story of significance.
 Can you think of something like that which is part of your story?

 FD) The story of our life fits inside of God’s story.
-What does your story tell about God?
+What does your story tell others about God?